 Q: Why aren’t you opening on Mondays, Tuesdays and Wednesdays?

-A: Since we are opening at a reduced capacity and with limited staff, we initially will be open Thursdays through Sundays.
+A: Since we are operating at a reduced capacity and with limited staff, we are currently open Thursdays through Sundays.
 We plan to reevaluate days and times as we ramp up staffing.
 Please keep an eye on your email newsletter for updates.
 Not getting updates?
 Sign up HERE.

 Q: Can I use coupons or passes to visit the museum?

-A: At this time, we are not accepting any passes or coupons during our initial opening phase.
-Members are always free, and we are offering a “Welcome Back” special admission price of $4.50 per person ages 1 and up through January.
+A: At this time, we are not accepting any passes or coupons due to the museum’s limited capacity.
+Members are always free, and we are offering a reduced admission price of $4.50 per person ages 1 and up for a limited time.
 Visitors with EBT cards may still reserve admission through our Museums for All program, which allows up to 6 members of your family to attend for $2 per person.
 Please be prepared to show your EBT card when you arrive.